lyleresnick/FlutterCleanTodo/README.md

 This was done to explore the possibility of having native controls with one code set.
 It is more likely that you or your designer will choose a brand specific UI that will look the same on both devices.
 This is commonly done in commercial apps.

 The app is based on the BLoC/BLoc Provider pattern.
-The presenters and useCases are implemented as BloCs.
-Each Scene view uses a StreamBuilder to drive the display.
+Each module's Presenter and UseCase is implemented as a BLoC.
+A BLoC uses a stream to return asynchronous events.
+Each Scene view uses a StreamBuilder to drive the display from events emitted by the Presenter.
+The Presenter processes the events emitted by the UseCase.

 ## Demo Modes